 D. Sequence of Event: Reconstruction

-With all in hand, forensic experts can predict a possible sequence of events by understanding how the spatter might occur.
+With all in hand, forensic experts can predict a possible sequence of events by understanding how the to spatter might occur.

 #7 When You Put Brakes on?
 Skid Marks